tinglis1/docker-containers/pipework/README.md

 #### Dynamic IP

-**I have had some issues with testing the dynamic ip.
-Usually the docker will work the first time but will not release the ip or close the connection when the docker stops or restarts.
-After that I have had issues getting the docker to connect again.
-Not sure why or what causes this, I do not use dynamic addresses for my dockers, so feel free to help on this one.**

 To use pipework to set a  dynamic ip:

-	-e 'pipework_cmd=br0 @CONTAINER_NAME@ dhcpcd'
+	-e 'pipework_cmd=br0 @CONTAINER_NAME@ udhcpc'

-In this example the ethernet port used is 'br0', the ip is dynamic using dhcpcd which is installed in unraid.
+In this example the ethernet port used is 'br0', the ip is dynamic using udhcpc which is installed in the container.
+I would recommend setting the mac address when using dynamic addresses otherwise everytime the container is restarted it will obtain a differnt ip.
+A simple way to solve the mac address changing is to use the 'U:' function of pipework to generate a mac address based on a string.

+	-e 'pipework_cmd=br0 @CONTAINER_NAME@ udhcpc U:"myhost.foo.com"'

+I have done limited testing on this as I tend to use static addresses for my dockers.

 #### Notes